-By 1870, 112 Marlborough was the home of Warren L. Tower, a dealer in shoe manufacturers’ findings, and his wife, Lucinda (Stoddard) Tower.
-In 1869, they had lived at 13 Walnut.
-They continued to live there in 1871, but had moved to the Commonwealth Hotel by 1872.
+On June 1, 1869, 112 Marlborough was purchased from Charles Freeland by Warren L. Tower, a dealer in shoe manufacturers’ findings.
+He and his wife, Lucinda P. (Stoddard) Tower, made it their home.
+They previously had lived at 13 Walnut.
+They continued to live at 112 Marlborough in 1871, but had moved to the Commonwealth Hotel by 1872.

 Elizabeth Danforth died in November of 1885.
 Mary Danforth continued to live at 112 Marlborough until her death in March of 1889.

-By 1890, 112 Marlborough was the home of Dr. Henry Lee Morse and his wife, Jessie Frances (Scott) Morse.
+112 Marlborough became the home of their son and daughter-in-law, Dr. Henry Lee Morse and Jessie Frances (Scott) Morse.
 He was a physician specializing in ear, nose, and throat diseases, and also maintained his medical office there.
 They previously had lived at 160 Mt.
 Vernon and he had maintained his office at 109 Boylston.